michaelchips/michaelchips.github.io/content/about.md

 - TCP/IP Networking
 - Cryptography

-I've worked in IT support since August 2020 and I'm certified as an IT Infrastructure Technician.
+I worked in IT support from August 2020 to June 2025 and I'm certified as an IT Infrastructure Technician.
 I regularly work on Active Directory, Office 365 Administration, backend PowerShell automation, physical hardware repairs of desktops and laptops, certification in Cyber Essentials for 2 years in a row, just to name a few.

 I particularly specialise in a system called Microsoft Endpoint Configuration Manager (known as SCCM), which I managed around 1200 Windows hosts and deployed remote software installations, Windows Updates, customised Windows images for reimaging computers over the network and more.
 I also assist my customers with technical issues and take pride in providing an excellent customer experience, so much that I won the award for outstanding support in 2021 through many nominations from staff members all across the business!

-Outside of all things professional, I enjoy cars, aviation, listening to music and playing piano & guitar, tinkering with Linux and my IT homelab environment, and making people around me laugh in silly ways.
+Outside of all things professional, I also enjoy cars, aviation, listening to music and playing piano & guitar, tinkering with Linux and my IT homelab environment, and making people around me laugh in silly ways.
 I also love learning as much as I can, and sharing my knowledge with others around me.
 I love the colour purple, in case it wasn't already obvious from the website's colours!

 ![Purple!](/images/purple_keyboard_controller.webp)